-The Commonwealth Government has introduced an Information Standard under the Australian Consumer Law (ACL) that prescribes obligations for all egg producers when promoting or selling free range eggs.
-The new Information Standard applies from 26 April 2018.
+On 26 April 2018, the Commonwealth Government introduced an Information Standard under the Australian Consumer Law (ACL) prescribing obligations for egg producers when promoting or selling free range eggs.

 How consumer laws apply

-The ACL places an obligation on traders not to mislead consumers in promoting their goods and services.
-Therefore, any claims that eggs are “free range” means they must come from hens that a reasonable consumer would consider are produced in a free range environment.
+The ACL obliges businesses not to mislead or deceive consumers, or make false or misleading representations, in promoting their goods and services.
+Therefore, any claims that eggs are ‘free range’ means they must come from hens that a reasonable consumer would consider are in a free range environment.

 - Eggs are laid by hens that had meaningful and regular access to an outdoor range during daylight hours across the laying cycle.